 Degenerative Disc Disease occurs when spinal discs lose their hydration and therefore their flexibility and elasticity.
 Degeneration usually progresses over a long period of time and can be seen in almost everyone as they age.
-This process becomes symptomatic or painful when the disc loses it height, causing narrowing on the spinal nerves, resulting in back and/or leg pain.
+This process becomes symptomatic or painful when the disc loses it height, causing narrowing around the spinal nerves, resulting in back and/or leg pain.

 Herniated Disc will occur when the center of the disc bulges through the outer layer of the disc and puts pressure on the spinal nerves, causing radiating pain down the leg.